krzysztofj1234567890/computer-science-basics-tutorials/aws_certifications/aws_architect_exam.md

 - There are a few ways to optimize the performance of Snowball transfers:
   - You can use the latest Mac or Linux Snowball client, batch small files together, perform multiple copy operations at one time, copy from multiple workstations, and transfer directories, not individual files.
 - Use cases for Snowball are cloud data migration, so migrating data to the cloud.
 Content distribution, sending data to clients or customers.

+### AWD Data Transfer

+#### Site-to-Site VPN

+For small to moderate amounts of data (< 100 GB) that need infrequent transfers

+#### AWS Direct Connect

+For large amounts of data (< 10 TB) that need frequent transfers and a consistent connection with low latency

+Direct Connect bypasses the public internet and provides a secure and dedicated connection to AWS.

+#### Snow family

+For very large amounts of data ( > 10s of TBs) and infrequent transfers

+#### DataSync

+A secure, online service that automatically moves data between on-premises storage and AWS services.

+It __uses AWS Direct Connect__ to move data between on-premises storage systems and AWS storage services

+Can copy data between Network File System (NFS), Server Message Block (SMB), and Hadoop Distributed File Systems (HDFS)

+Can also transfer data between AWS storage services

+Uses in-flight encryption and end-to-end data validation

+Steps to move data using AWS DataSync:
+- Deploy and activate an AWS DataSync agent virtual machine
+- Gather configuration data from your data center
+- Validate network connectivity
+- Create an AWS DataSync task
+- Run the task to copy data to your Amazon S3 bucket

 ### Architectural Patterns